kbcaleb/Probable-Wordlists/README.md

  Some of these lists were composed of the other lists, and some were exact duplicates.
 I took care to remove any exact duplicate files - we didn't need to have any avoidable false positives. __*If a password was found across multiple files, I considered this to be an approximation of its popularity.*__ If an entry was found in 5 files, it wasn't too popular.
 If an entry could be found in 300 files, it was very popular.
 Using Unix commands, I concatenated all the files into one giant file representing keys to over 4 billion secret areas on the web, and sorted them by number of appearances in the single file.
 From this, I was able to create a large wordlist sorted by popularity, not the alphabet.

+### Laser-Guided Wordlist Generator in the works as well - stay tuned

 ## Real-Passwords
 These are **REAL** passwords.